popular-parallel-programming/quad-ropes/Readme.md

 $ make release
 ```

 Now, you can run the benchmarks.
-The results will be written into the [log](\log) folder.
+The results will be written into the [logs](\logs) folder.

 On Windows: